microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 is not too small, the sampled VM requests can follow a similar distribution to the original ones.

-Given a fixed time interval, a VM request will arise according to the real VM workload data and it
+Given a fixed time interval, a VM request will arise according to the real VM workload data.
-might also be the request sent by the ``PostponeAction``.
-The request contains the VM information and the buffer time.
+The request contains the VM information of the required resources, including the required CPU cores, and the required memory, and the remaining buffer time.

-* Whenever receive a VM request, the MARO simulator will first calculate the remaining resources of each PM.
-The required resources includes CPU cores and memory.
+* Whenever receive a VM request, the MARO simulator will first calculate the remaining resources of each PM, filtering out the valid PMs (valid PMs means that the remaining resources of PM are enough for the required resources of the VM).
-* Then, the simulator will generate a ``PendingDecision`` event with the ``DecisionPayload``, which contains all valid PMs (valid here means that the remaining resources are enough), and the information of the awaiting VM.
+* Then, the simulator delivers all valid PMs and the required resources of the awaiting VM to the VM scheduler (agent) for a decision.

 VM Allocation
 ^^^^^^^^^^^^^^

-The agent will make the decision among all valid PMs after get the ``DecisionPayload``.
-The agent will decide one PM to host the VM based on the given strategy.
-Afterwards, the agent will send the ``Action`` back to the simulator for the following simulation.
-There are three different valid ``Action`` in current VM Scheduling scenario.
+Based on the valid PM list, the histortical information recorded by the simulator, and the detailed required resources of the VM, the VM scheduler (decision agent) will make the decision according to its allocation strategy.
+There are two type of the strategeies:

+* Deliver a valid PM ID to the simulator.
-* **None**: If the MARO simulator receives the **None** Action, it will do nothing and ignore the VM request.
+* Postpone the VM request.
-* ``AllocateAction``: If the MARO simulator receives the ``AllocateAction``, the VM's creation time will be fixed at that tick.
-Besides, the simulator will update the workloads (the workloads include CPU cores, the memory, and the energy consumption) of the target PM.
-* ``PostponeAction``: If the MARO simulator receives the ``PostponeAction``, it will calculate the remaining buffer time.

-  * If the time is still enough, the simulator will re-generate a new requirement event and insert it to the corresponding tick (based on the ``Postpone Step`` and ``DELAY_DURATION``).
-    The ``DecisionPayload`` of the new requirement event only differs in the remaining buffer time from the old ones.
-  * If the time is exhausted, the simulator will note it as a failed allocation.

-See the detailed attributes `here <#action>`_.
+See the detailed attributes of `Action <#id1>`_.

 Runtime Simulation
 ^^^^^^^^^^^^^^^^^^^